Who are you and what is the purpose of this notice?

 Who do you share my information with?

-There will be many occasions during which a HMGoG public body will need to confirm your identity and entitlement to public services before providing you with digital services via our portal.
-When this is necessary that HMGoG public body will be able to verify your identity by checking the identity documents (e.g.: passport or ID card) that you have uploaded onto our secure portal.
+Our digital portal is a verification tool that places you in direct contact with public sector organisations that are providing digital services.
+There will be many occasions during which a public sector body will need to confirm your identity and entitlement to public services before providing you with digital services via our digital portal.
+When this is necessary our digital portal will confirm your verified profile and guarantee that you are entitled to digital services.

 How long do you keep my information?